YOU HAVE SOMETHING TO SAY.

 The Speaking Center, located in 7D Sparks Building, is open to all University Park students for drop-in sessions during fall and spring semesters, excluding breaks and Penn State weather closures.

-The Speaking Center will be closed for break beginning Friday, Nov 22 and will reopen Monday, Dec 2.
+The Speaking Center is closed for Winter Break and will reopen Monday, January 27.

 Fall/Spring Drop-In Hours in 7D Sparks